wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getRolesOfProject"

-    To get the roles of a specific project, use getRolesOfProject and specify the project key.
+    To get the roles of a specific project, use `getRolesOfProject` with the project key.
 This operation returns a JSON representation of the list of roles in the project, including each role's name and a link to more details.

     <table>
         <tr>